tkerr/deep-cnn-embedded/README.md

-# Experimenting with Deep CNNs for Arrythmia Detection in Embedded Systems
+# Experimenting with Deep CNNs for Arrhythmia Detection in Embedded Systems

 A personal research project to gain intuition into convolutional neural networks (CNNs) for time series data.